 Hunger is a sign that we are lacking or in need of something physical or emotional hunger.
 Are we hungry for food?
 Ask yourself: Is my stomach growling?
 Am I irritable or lightheaded?
 When was the last time I ate?
 Physical hunger is associated with food, diet, and nutrition, which are undeniably important aspects of our overall health.

-We are worthy people who require nourishing food in order to be well and thrive.
+We require nourishing food in order to be well and thrive.
 Let’s treat ourselves with kindness.
 Take a look at how and what you’re eating and see if there’s room for improvement.

 Maybe we’re feeling emotional hunger.
 Ask yourself: Am I craving attention, validation, affection, or affirmation?
 Stop and do a quick self-assessment to figure out what you need.
-If it’s validation, validate yourself.
-If it’s affirmation, affirm yourself.
-If it’s attention or affection, find ways to give those to yourself.
+Validate yourself.
+Affirm yourself.
+If you need attention or affection, find ways to give those to yourself too.

 When we’re angry, our brain is flooded with chemicals meant to activate our “fight or flight” response.
 So if we’re feeling angry, it’s easy to overreact and our behavior will almost certainly be out of proportion to the actual event that triggered it.

-So when we’re angry, it’s important to stop and figure out not only what triggered the anger, but what the primary emotion was in the first place.
+So when we’re angry, it’s important to stop and figure out the primary emotion.